karol-brejna-i/excel-schedule-scrapper/README.md

 # TO DO
-2. Clean up logging (it's too noisy right now)
+1. Add proper README
-3. Describe procedure of obtaining resources (schedules)
+2. Describe procedure of obtaining resources (schedules) -- pdf2go.com
-4. Short description of example usage (test_*.py files) -- pdf2go.com
+3. Short description of example usage (test_*.py files)
-5. Think of returning Value Objects instead of tuples
+4. Think of returning Value Objects instead of tuples